SHOCKWAVE THERAPY AT ALTON PAIN CLINIC

 The basic technology involved in extracorporeal shockwave therapy has been used for decades to treat millions of people.
 The technology has been used most extensively in Europe and during all this time, ESWT of the musculoskeletal system has been found to have virtually no serious side-effects when used by trained physicians.
 In fact, even mild side-effects such as tingling, aching, redness, or bruising are relatively rare, mild, and transient.

 Still have questions?
-Please Contact Alton Pain Clinic Contact now!
+Please Contact Alton Pain Clinic for Shockwave Therapy in Alton Contact now!